Interpunct: Occitan and Gascon

 Although it is considered to be a spelling error, a period is frequently used when a middle dot is unavailable: des.har, in.hèrn, which is the case for French keyboard layout.

-In Old Occitan, the symbol · was sometimes used to denote certain elisions, much like the modern apostrophe, the only difference being that the word that gets to be elided is always placed after the interpunct, the word before ending either in a vowel sound or the letter n:
+In modern editions of Old Occitan texts, the apostrophe and interpunct are used to denote certain elisions that were not originally marked.
+The apostrophe is used with proclitic forms and the interpunct is used with enclitic forms: